w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ![build 1](assets/build-1.png)

 Parachains open possibilities to construct complex runtime logic that would be too expensive to execute with smart contracts.
-Parachains in comparison lack a gas metering system entirely and could potentially be vulnerable to bugs that cause infinite loops (something that is prevented by design in smart contracts).
+However, unlike smart contracts, parachains lack a mandatory gas metering system entirely and could potentially be vulnerable to bugs that cause infinite loops (something that is prevented by design in smart contracts).

-You may also decided to harness a combination of parachain, parathread, and smart contract.
+You may also decide to harness a combination of parachain, parathread, and smart contract.
 If you have certain logic that requires loops and it cannot be removed, use the native parachain runtime to handle all complex logic and the smart contract to call iteration.
-If you require off-chain data from an oracle, you may want to use a parathread as an oracle feed that only triggers once every 24 hours (this mostly makes sense if the data is useful to other players in the Polkadot ecosystem too).
+If you require off-chain data from an oracle, you may want to use a parathread as an oracle feed that only triggers once every 24 hours (this makes the most sense if the data is useful to other players in the Polkadot ecosystem too).

-Most likely you’ve already realized that your application is better suited to be one or the other (or a hybrid of them all ), but if you need a quick recap to digest the information, you can use this comparison chart as a cheat sheet:
+Most likely you’ve already realized that your application is better suited to be one or the other (or a hybrid of them both ), but if you need a quick recap to digest the information, you can use this comparison chart as a cheat sheet:

 ![build 2](assets/build-2.png)

 > **Note:** The image above does not include parathreads, but as we mentioned before all the benefits of parachains
-> applies just as well to parathreads.
+> apply just as well to parathreads.
 However, they are cheaper to deploy and maintain.
 So if they had a column
 > on the table above, it would look like the parachain column with "Ease of deployment" and "Maintenance overhead"
 > changed to `+`.

-This guide now splits into two sections depending on whether you’ve decided on smart contract or parachain to build your application.
+This guide now splits into two sections depending on whether you’ve decided on a smart contract or a parachain to build your application.
 Feel free to read both sections, or just the one that is applicable to you.

 - [I want to build a parachain or parathread!](#so-you-want-to-build-a-parachain-or-parathread)